ietf-wg-cellar/ebml-specification/specification.markdown

 7            | 0 to 2^49 - 2
 8            | 0 to 2^56 - 2
-Table: Possible range of values that can be stored in VINTs, by octet length. {#tableVintRangePerLength}
+Table: Possible range of values that can be stored in VINTs, by octet length {#tableVintRangePerLength}

 If the length of Element Data equals 2^(n\*7)-1, then the octet length of the Element Data Size **MUST** be at least n+1.
 This rule